acquitelol/chxry-nea/report/report.typ

     + There should be a button to step the CPU forward one cycle.
     + There should be a way to vary the execution speed of the CPU.
     + This window should display if the CPU is currently active or not.
+    + This window should show the the decoded string of the last instruction.
   + There should be a window to display the CPU registers.
     + Whilst the emulation is paused, the register values should be editable by the user.
     + It should verify whether the inputted value is valid for the base the number is in.